nilotpolas/MaskedHLS_LP/README.md

 Use design compiler to generate the netlist:
 **Steps for Netlist Generation:**

-    1. Given that RTL output from AutoSec is present_hpc2.v
+    1. Given that RTL output from MaskedHLS_LP is present_hpc2.v

     2. run:
        ```